-Homeowners can now save on average $7,000 on an advanced wood heat boiler!
+Homeowners can now save on average $7,000 on an advanced wood heat boiler or furnace!

 Now is a great time to change the way you heat your home or business by switching to local wood!
 As fossil fuel prices continue to rise, heating with locally sourced wood saves you money!
 With a sales tax exemption and incentives, making the switch has never been easier, or more economical.